< Back to Oral History project: Southern Boudin Trail

 Eunice Superette & Slaughter House, Inc.

-The Eunice Superette and Slaughter House is a family owned and operated slaughter house.
-A full-size cow statue atop the business sign signals the location to passers-by, though pork product–especially boudin–is a major seller in the retail shop.
+The Eunice Superette is a family-owned and -operated slaughterhouse and grocery.
+A full-size cow statue atop the business sign signals the location to passers-by, while pork product – especially boudin – is a major seller in the retail shop.

 On the inside, the rude smell of livestock gives way to the cool odor of the butcher shop.
 Lime green walls offer a striking backdrop to the bright offerings in the meat case.
 Hand lettered signs advertising weekly specials hang along a clothesline that runs the length of the counter, and the back wall supports a poster declaring, “We sell American meats only.”
 Butchers behind the meat case, wearing plastic hard hats and white jackets smeared with blood, offer help to customers, trim meats by request, and wrap products for carry-out.